-Other than the seasonal herder and ongoing construction, no activities are observed to be undertaken on the Project site.
+Other than the seasonal herder, no other local community activities were observed to be undertaken on the Project site.

 Note: Refer to Land Use and Social Impacts chapter above for further information.

 3.3.2 Project Workers

 As per the ESIA, it is estimated that the Project's construction phase will employ approximately 600 people at its peak.
 During the operation phase, it is expected that 20-30 workers will be required.